 Trustworthiness: accuracy signals and source citation within content

-Trustworthiness in the context of AI citations maps to content accuracy signals: whether your claims are specific and verifiable, whether you cite the sources you draw from, and whether your facts match what other authoritative sources say.
+Whether your claims are specific and verifiable, whether you cite the sources you draw from, and whether your facts match what other authoritative sources say — that is what Trustworthiness maps to for AI citations.

 Several signals that many practitioners assume are E-E-A-T requirements for AI search have weak or no supporting evidence: